It’s a dream destination for many, but how much does it actually cost to visit New Zealand.

 For many people, coming to New Zealand is all about having amazing experiences in our wonderful countryside, we’re world famous for activities like bungy jumping, jet boating, glacier hiking and wine tasting.
 (Yes, we consider wine tasting an activity in New Zealand!)

-Everyone will have their own preferences for which activities you do while you’re here, so in the interest of democracy we’ll take the lead on this from TripAdvisor.
-We’ll look at the most popular activities in Auckland, Rotorua, Queenstown and Christchurch, and a few other favourites to give you an idea of how much activities cost.
+We looked at the most popular activities in Auckland, Rotorua, Queenstown and Christchurch, and a few other favourites to give you an idea of how much activities cost.

 Cost of popular activities in New Zealand